 When your brain is tired and doesn’t have enough calories, your PFC becomes sluggish and unresponsive.
 That means willpower is less present to moderate your behavior and hold back your cranky comments.
 And so everyone else gets to deal with you.

-This is called decision fatigue, and it’s the nemesis of reliable willpower.
+This effect is called decision fatigue, and it’s the nemesis of reliable willpower.

 The willpower muscle can help you, and it very often does.
 But if you rely on it too heavily throughout the day, it will give out on you when you need it most.